How to Sew a Straight Stitch: The Foundation of All Sewing

 - Fabric scissors, Pins, and a seam gauge

-The needle size you choose directly affects stitch quality.
+The needle size directly affects stitch quality.
 A needle too large for your fabric creates visible holes; a needle too small increases the risk of skipped stitches and thread breakage.
-The how to choose the right sewing needle for your fabric guide covers this selection in detail, but as a starting point: use 70/10 for sheer or lightweight woven fabrics, 80/12 for medium-weight cottons and linens, and 90/14 for denim, canvas, or upholstery-weight fabrics.
+Needle size 70/10 suits sheer or lightweight woven fabrics.
+Needle size 80/12 suits medium-weight cottons and linens.
+Needle size 90/14 suits denim, canvas, or upholstery-weight fabrics.
+The how to choose the right sewing needle for your fabric guide covers this selection in detail.

 How to Sew a Straight Stitch: Step-by-Step